- Use the VBA With Statement to minimize the code.

 In the first code, you have used the font object three times and then further used the property that you want to access and want to make changes to it.

 But in the second code, you have used the With statement and specified the font object at once.
-And then three lines of code within the “With” statement to access all the three properties.
+And then three lines of code within the “With” statement to access all three properties.

-So, when you use the “With” statement and specify an object, it tells VBA that all the statements that you have written need to run with the object mentioned.
+When you use the “With” statement and specify an object, it tells VBA that all the statements that you have written need to run with the object mentioned.
 It not only gives you a structured code but also makes a macro run faster and gives it greater efficiency.

 Nested With Statement